Introduction

 ---|---|

---cross_correlation_output_file_name | Specify the output xlsx file name for saving the cross correation data between model variants and unique ops. |
+--cross_correlation_output_file_name | Specify the output XLSX file name for saving the cross correlation data between model variants and unique ops. |

---models_unique_op_configs_output_file_name | Specify the output xlsx file name for saving the Models unique op configurations. |
+--models_unique_op_configs_output_file_name | Specify the output XLSX file name for saving the Models unique op configurations. |

--o , --output_directory_path | Specify the output directory path for saving the xlsx/csv file. |
+-o , --output_directory_path | Specify the output directory path for saving the XLSX/CSV file. |

---export_unique_op_config_file_type (csv, xlsx) | Specify the export unique op configuration file type |
+--export_unique_op_config_file_type (CSV, XLSX) | Specify the export unique op configuration file type |

 Example: